pingcap/docs-cn/alert-rules.md

 * Solution:

-    * View the ping latency between the two nodes on the Grafana Blackbox Exporter dashboard to check whether it is too high.
+    * View the ping latency between the two nodes on the Grafana Blackbox Exporter page to check whether it is too high.
-    * Check the tcp panel on the Grafana Node Exporter dashboard to check whether there is any packet loss.
+    * Check the TCP panel on the Grafana Node Exporter page to check whether there is any packet loss.